Margo A. Bagley

 Biotechnology, Intellectual Property, Patent Law

-Bagley received her JD in 1996 from Emory, where she was a Robert W. Woodruff Fellow, an editor of the Emory Law Journal, and was elected to Order of the Coif.
+Bagley received her JD in 1996 from Emory, where she was a Robert W. Woodruff Fellow, an editor of the Emory Law Journal, and elected to Order of the Coif.
 She is a member of the Georgia bar and is licensed to practice before the US Patent and Trademark Office.
-Bagley worked as an associate with Smith, Gambrell & Russell and Finnegan, Henderson, Farabow, Garrett & Dunner before becoming an assistant professor of law at Emory University in 1999.
-She was a visiting professor of law at Washington & Lee University School of Law in fall 2001 and at the University of Virginia School of Law in fall 2005.
-She has also taught international patent law and policy courses in Germany, China, Israel, and Singapore.
-She joined the University of Virginia faculty in 2006.
+Bagley worked as an associate with Smith, Gambrell & Russell and Finnegan, Henderson, Farabow, Garrett & Dunner before becoming an assistant professor of law at Emory University in 1999 and associate professor in 2002.
+She was a visiting professor of law at Washington & Lee University School of Law in fall 2001 and at the University of Virginia School of Law in fall 2005, after which she joined the University of Virginia faculty in 2006.
+She has also taught international patent law and related courses in China, Cuba, Germany, Israel, and Singapore.
+Bagley has been an occasional visiting professor at Emory Law since 2012.